hornet-gt/hornet/docs/CodeConventions.md

 * **General**
     - Always separate declaration `.hpp` from definition `.i.hpp/cpp`
-    - Doxygen comment must be done only in `.hpp` files
+    - Doxygen comment must be done only in `.hpp/.cuh` files
     - Take care of code alignment to make the code more readable
     - Use whether possible the `std` library
     - Do not use `Boost` library